top of page

 The verb 'disorient' has a fascinating etymology that can be traced back to Latin and French origins.
 It begins with the Latin prefix 'dis-' meaning 'apart' or 'away from' and the word 'orientare,' which means 'to orient' or 'to determine one's direction.'
 Latin 'orientare' is derived from 'oriens,' meaning 'rising sun' or 'the east,' where the sun rises, and which served as a cardinal point of reference for navigation.
 In the evolution of the word, it passed into Old French as 'desorienter,' retaining the idea of moving away from proper orientation.
 Ultimately, in English, 'disorient' emerged as a verb to describe the act of causing someone or something to lose their sense of direction, position, or orientation, reflecting its roots in notions of direction and disorientation.

-Find the meaning of disorient
+Quiz: Find the meaning of the verb disorient:

 Try Again!